wp-plugins/embed-bible-passages/readme.txt

 == Upgrade Notice ==

+= 1.1 =
+This version changes loading readings from jQuery.load() to the WordPress AJAX system (http://codex.wordpress.org/AJAX_in_Plugins).

 = 1.0 =
 This version cleans up version contol issues in order to bring the plugin to version 1.0 status.